jamesmkrieger/maltesers/README.md

 # maltesers
-A set of python scripts for carrying out the dimer interface analysis originally done in  Sukumaran et al., EMBO J 2011
+A set of python pymol scripts for carrying out the dimer interface analysis originally done in  Sukumaran et al., EMBO J 2011

 These scripts now allow this analysis to be done in PyMOL and easily generate the final images.